dynatrace-oss/terraform-provider-dynatrace/docs/resources/automation_workflow_slack.md

 ### Required

-- `name` (String) The name of the Slack connection
+- `name` (String) Provide a unique and clearly identifiable connection name to your Slack App.
-- `token` (String, Sensitive) The bot token obtained from the Slack App Management UI
+- `token` (String, Sensitive) The bot token obtained from the Slack App Management UI.

 ### Optional

-- `insert_after` (String, Deprecated) Because this resource allows for ordering you may specify the ID of the resource instance that comes before this instance regarding order.
-If not specified when creating the setting will be added to the end of the list.
-If not specified during update the order will remain untouched
+- `external_approval` (Boolean) Accept external approvals can enable Slack users to directly respond to approval request.
+- `signing_secret` (String, Sensitive) The signing secret obtained from the Slack App Management UI.

 ### Read-Only